Spend your summer in Sorrento with experienced hospitality faculty.

-When you study on this CIS Abroad and Johnson & Wales University custom program, you’ll experience and study Italian hospitality operations management in Sorrento, Italy.
-Located just 20 miles south of Naples, Sorrento is known as the gateway to the Amalfi Coast.
+Experience and study Italian hospitality operations management in Sorrento, Italy, on this CIS Abroad and Johnson & Wales University custom program.
 Learn the intricacies of managing an international hospitality career through the study of political, cultural, and economic environments on the Italian Coast.
 Johnson & Wales University is a global leader in hospitality management, and their experiential learning model means you’ll enjoy their highly effective hands-on approach.
-Frequent excursions and professional visits that emphasize etiquette and protocol provide the opportunity to study what international hospitality is like first hand.
+Frequent excursions and professional visits that emphasize etiquette and protocol provide the opportunity to study what international hospitality is like firsthand.

 - Excursions to places like the Roman Colosseum, Pompeii and Naples, and the Island of Capri